cedric56/Avae.Linux.Essentials/README.md

 # Usage

-Once installed, you can use Microsoft.Maui.Essentials APIs within your Avalonia.Browser application.
-For example, access application information via AppInfo or handle web authentication with WebAuthenticator.
+Once installed, you can use Microsoft.Maui.Essentials APIs within your Avalonia.Linux application.
+For example, access application information via AppInfo.

 # Example: Accessing AppInfo
 ````